Surajv311/LearningMicroservices/README.md

 Two, we type-in url to access app.py server running inside container since it is already exposed.
 And then we define an endpoint inside app.py server which internally communicates with main.py server - which is what we did in this particular url case: `url = 'http://businessmicroservice:8901/currentmainstatusdockercompose'`.
 With `businessmicroservice:8901`, we ensured our app.py server is able to access main.py server inside container.
 Else, we get `ERROR: requests.exceptions.ConnectionError: HTTPConnectionPool(host='127.0.0.1', port=8901): Max retries exceeded with url`

 **Task10**: Build a simple consumerMicroservice app pinging root server of businessMicroservice?
 Wrote Dockerfile of the consumerMicroservice and fastapi code to ping to businessMicroservice app.
+Also ensured by venv is activated.
 Since consumerMicroservice is a separate service altogether I am spinning it up manually from Docker.
 Docker compose is not needed as its just 1 service.
 From docker compose anyways I have spinned up businessMicroservice app/ postgres/ redis.
 Command used (docker/podman):